Man of Steel (film): Visual effects

 MPC handled the visual effects for the "Smallville encounter" sequence.
 Before providing the visual effects, the shots were previsualized for the fight choreography.
 After the previsualizations, live action portions of the scene would be filmed in small pieces: "If say Superman was being punched and would land 50 meters away, we would shoot our start position and end position, and then bridge that gap with the CGI takeovers", says Guillaume Rocheron, the MPC visual effects supervisor.
 A camera rig would then obtain key frames of the choreographed actor; Desjardin said "it's a six-still camera rig that's built on a pipe rig so that you can run it in at the end of a setup and get stills of key frames of a performance or an expression, and then we could use those hi-res stills to project onto the CGI double and get really accurate transition lighting and color—right from the set."

 On set, a camera rig was used to capture the environment of the sequence.
 Dubbed "enviro-cam", the visual effects crew would mount a Canon EOS 5D and a motorized nodal head, allowing the crew to capture the environment at a 360-degree angle with 55K resolution for every shot, the process would take approximately two to four minutes.
 The set capture resulted in lighting and textures that could be reprojected onto geometry.
 Full-screen digital doubles were a major component for the fighting sequences.
 Digital armor was also added, along with the energy-based Kryptonian helmets.
 Cyberscan and FACS were conducted with the actors, and polarized and non-polarized reference photos were taken.
 Superman's cape and costume were scanned in high detail—the cape in particular became a direct extension of Superman's actions.

-For the sequences involving the terraforming of the city Metropolis, Double Negative handled the visual effects for the sequence.
+For the sequences involving the xenoforming of the city Metropolis, Double Negative handled the visual effects for the sequence.
 To construct a Metropolis that seemed convincing and realistic, Double Negative used Esri's CityEngine to help procedurally deliver the city.
 According to Ged Wright, a Double Negative visual effects supervisor, it was a much more sci-fi based role, "so we took what they had done and extended it a great deal.
 The work we were doing was based around the Downtowns for New York City, L.A. and Chicago, and that gave us the building volumes for heights.
 We'd skin those volumes with kit parts, but most of it then had to fall down!
 So we had to rig it for destruction and use it for other aspects of the work as well."